kyma-project/eventing-manager/docs/user/troubleshooting/evnt-01-eventing-troubleshooting.md

 Follow these steps to detect the source of the problem:

-### Step 1: Check the status of the EventingBackend CR
+### Step 1: Check the status of the Eventing custom resource (CR)

-1. Check the EventingBackend CR.
-Is the field **EVENTINGREADY** `true`?
+1. Check the Eventing CR.
+Is the **State** field `Ready`?

     ```bash
-    kubectl -n kyma-system get eventingbackends.eventing.kyma-project.io
+    kubectl -n kyma-system get eventings.operator.kyma-project.io
     ```

-2. If **EVENTINGREADY** is `false`, check the exact reason of the error in the status of the CR by running the command:
+2. If **State** is not `Ready`, check the exact reason of the error in the status of the CR by running the command:

     ```bash
-    kubectl -n kyma-system get eventingbackends.eventing.kyma-project.io eventing-backend -o yaml
+    kubectl -n kyma-system get eventings.operator.kyma-project.io eventing -o yaml
     ```

-3. If **EVENTINGREADY** is `true`, the EventingBackend CR is not an issue.
+3. If the **State** is `Ready`, the Eventing CR is not an issue.
 Follow the next steps to find the source of the problem.

 ### Step 2: Check the status of the Subscription